Tricentis/Customization-XBrowser/README.md

    This is a **Tosca(10.1) Advanced Toolkit Package** for those people who are very first user of Tricentis Tosca.

-   **Tosca(10.1) Advanced Toolkit Package** contains Toolkit Setup files and Artifacts for Tosca Advanced Toolkit installation.
+   **Tosca(10.1) Advanced Toolkit Package** contains Tosca Advanced Toolkit Setup for Tosca Advanced Toolkit installation.

 ## Installation -